 In the latest Residex State Market Report for QLD, apartments in Albion have a median value of $438,000 and median rental of $410 /wk.
 Remember that this figures cover both new and old / existing apartments.

 Having the same finishes on all of the apartments is rare.
-The display suite shows what qualities finishes will be featured in both the kitchen and bathroom.
-The below image is the display bathroom on show at the Display Suite across from the Project.
+The display suite shows what qualities finishes are featured in both the kitchen and bathroom.
+The below image is the display bathroom that was on show at the display suite across from the project in 2016.

-The only change you can make is the timbre floor upgrade – which most residents have chosen.
+The only change you could have made is the timbre floor upgrade – which most residents have chosen.
 There are 10 different floor plans available to buy.

-All of the apartments are equipped with a Miele gas stove top and three bedroom apartments will have a fridge included.
-There will also be microwaves in all of the apartments.
-Some three bedroom apartments will have a bath tub.
+All of the apartments are equipped with a Miele gas stove top and three bedroom apartments have a fridge included.
+There is also microwaves in all of the apartments.
+Some three bedroom apartments have a bath tub.